Botswana Kaleidoscope Experience

-This experience takes you on 10 days of adventure and wild-life spotting across the varied landscapes of Botswana.
+This Botswana safari experience takes you on 10 days of adventure and wildlife spotting across the country’s varied landscapes.
 From the floodplains of the Okavango Delta to the arid vistas of the Kalahari desert, Botswana offers a truly unique and beautiful entry point into Africa.

 ITINERARY 10 DAYS

 On arrival at the Victoria Falls airport, you will be met by a Batoka Safaris representative and transferred to the Kingdom Hotel, where an escort will assist with check in.